-- 2.7 As set out in the Outline Planning Application, the completion of a new railway station is required ahead of the delivery of any homes on the site. - 2.8 The Waterbeach to Cambridge project will deliver complimentary and additional measures to ensure that the planned housing and employment growth can be accommodated without increasing levels of vehicular traffic on the northern approach to Cambridge by making public transport and active travel journeys more reliable and attractive.
-The complimentary benefits of this investment will significantly contribute to the New Town becoming a wholly sustainable settlement with place shaping as a key principle. - 2.9 This is in line with the GCP's objectives, which include reducing congestion and encouraging people to use more sustainable forms of transport.
+- 4.7 As set out in the Outline Planning Application, the completion of a new railway station is required ahead of the delivery of any homes on the site. - 4.8 The Waterbeach to Cambridge project will deliver complimentary and additional measures to ensure that the planned housing and employment growth can be accommodated without increasing levels of vehicular traffic on the northern approach to Cambridge by making public transport and active travel journeys more reliable and attractive.
+The complimentary benefits of this investment will significantly contribute to the New Town becoming a wholly sustainable settlement with place shaping as a key principle. - 4.9 This is in line with the GCP's objectives, which include reducing congestion and encouraging people to use more sustainable forms of transport.

-3. Consultation and Engagement
+5 Consultation and Engagement

-3.1 Should the Executive Board decide to progress with the project, a detailed consultation and engagement plan will be developed.
+5.1 Should the Executive Board decide to progress with the project, a detailed consultation and engagement plan will be developed.

-4. Options and Emerging Recommendations
+6. Options and Emerging Recommendations

-- 4.1 As set out at 2.3, extensive engagement with other partners and national agencies failed to produce a viable funding solution to unlock and deliver the planned development.
+- 6.1 As set out at 4.3, extensive engagement with other partners and national agencies failed to produce a viable funding solution to unlock and deliver the planned development.
 Without local public sector support, it's likely the delivery of homes and wider additional facilities will be significantly delayed.
-As set out in 2.5, officers consider the proposal to be a commercially viable funding solution. - 4.2 The proposal has had legal sign off the contents of this report and the Heads of Terms have been signed off by the CCC legal team and an external legal advisor, respectively.
+As set out in 4.5, officers consider the proposal to be a commercially viable funding solution. - 6.2 The proposal has had legal sign off the contents of this report and the Heads of Terms have been signed off by the CCC legal team and an external legal advisor, respectively.

-5. Alignment with City Deal Objectives
+7. Alignment with City Deal Objectives

-5.1 As set out above, the realisation of the growth of the Waterbeach New Town cannot be fully realised without the development and delivery of a new railway station.
+- 7.1 As set out above, the realisation of the growth of the Waterbeach New Town cannot be fully realised without the development and delivery of a new railway station. - 7.2 The City Deal was established in order to maintain sustainable levels of growth within Greater Cambridge by ensuring the delivery of the Local Plan, of which this site in a key part. - 7.3 A core role of the City Deal was to address identified growth constraints and invest significant funds into infrastructure schemes that would unlock the delivery of homes and jobs, to ensure that Greater Cambridge could continue to compete in a globally competitive economy.

-- 5.2 The City Deal was established in order to maintain sustainable levels of growth within Greater Cambridge by ensuring the delivery of the Local Plan, of which this site in a key part. - 5.3 A core role of the City Deal was to address identified growth constraints and invest significant funds into infrastructure schemes that would unlock the delivery of homes and jobs, to ensure that Greater Cambridge could continue to compete in a globally competitive economy. - 5.4 The proposal will directly unlock 4,500 homes that will otherwise become stalled.
+7.4 The proposal will directly unlock 4,500 homes that will otherwise become stalled.

-6. Citizen's Assembly
+8. Citizens' Assembly

-- 6.1 Citizens' Assembly members developed and prioritised their vision for transport in Greater Cambridge.
-The range of solutions, including the station relocation and the Waterbeach to Cambridge scheme, being developed along the Waterbeach to Cambridge corridor directly contributes to the delivery of 4 of the highest 7 scoring priorities, namely: - Provide affordable public transport (32). - Provide fast and reliable public transport (32). - Be environmental and zero carbon (28). - Enable interconnection (e.g. north/south/east/west/urban/rural) (25). - 6.2 The can be viewed in full here at the following link Citizens Assembly Report
+- 8.1 Citizens' Assembly members developed and prioritised their vision for transport in Greater Cambridge.
+The range of solutions, including the station relocation and the Waterbeach to Cambridge scheme, being developed along the Waterbeach to Cambridge corridor directly contributes to the delivery of 4 of the highest 7 scoring priorities, namely: - Provide affordable public transport (32). - Provide fast and reliable public transport (32). - Be environmental and zero carbon (28). - Enable interconnection (e.g. north/south/east/west/urban/rural) (25).